theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/03-march/2024-03-heritage-happenings-text.md

 If you lie down with dogs you'll rise with fleas.
 Life's journey is not to arrive safely at the grave in a well preserved body, but rather to skid in sideways, totally worn out, shouting "HOLY COW, WHAT A RIDE"
 I have more, but you asked for a few, so I am sharing these.
 No author for any of these, just sayings the Irish Use.

+## Catherine.

+KatherineC: I toured Ireland in the 70s.
+We took a tour of the Ring of Kerry - looking at the coastline.
+It was supposed to be quite spectacular, but I was somewhat disappointed.
+Our California coastline is just as beautiful.

+## Bob

+BobG: My wife Muriel was Irish.
+Her parents were staunch Irish Catholics.
+Nonetheless they still admired Great Britain and listened to the Queen's Speech every year.
+They were happy that Ireland was independent but would have preferred to be members of the British Commonwealth.

+## Theo

+Theo: When I toured Ireland in 1973, I followed a route almost identical to Sheila's route.
+The differences were that we never got to the the Giant's Causeway but had a spectacular view of the Cliffs of Mohar.